Skip to content

 Compiling your C++ code into assembly and reading it line by line is the most direct way to understand "what the code is actually doing."

-Experiment environment: Arch Linux WSL, GCC 16.1.1, with the -S -O0 parameter added to the compile command. -S tells the compiler to only generate assembly without proceeding further, and -O0 disables all optimizations, because with optimizations enabled the assembly gets transformed beyond recognition, making it very difficult for beginners to map it back to the source code.
+Experimental environment: Arch Linux WSL, GCC 16.1.1, with the -S -O0 parameter added to the compile command. -S tells the compiler to only generate assembly and not proceed further. -O0 disables all optimizations because, with optimizations enabled, the assembly is altered beyond recognition, making it hard for beginners to map back to the source code.

 cpp